Furniture Upcycling course - Supply List

 - Mini Masking tapes - come in different widths.
 I recommend a brand called Tamiya (just buy the refills)

-- Top coat, wax, oil - you could choose to buy a product after you have completed the final module and decided the protection and look you want from what we cover :) I will demo the options!
+- Top coat, wax, oil - we will go through this in detail so you could choose to buy a product after you have completed the final module and decided the protection and look you want from what we cover :) I will demo the options!